juliankrispel/jkrsp/src/content/blog/understanding-selections-in-lexical-js/index.md

 - Predictable selection behavior across all operations
 - Extensible selection types for specialized use cases

-For developers building rich text applications, Lexical's selection system alone is reason enough to consider switching from other frameworks.
-The mental model is simpler, the behavior is more predictable, and the possibilities are endless.
+For developers building rich text applications, Lexical's selection system offers a compelling approach to selection management.
+The mental model is clean and straightforward, the behavior is highly predictable, and the extensibility opens up many possibilities.

 The selection system exemplifies Lexical's philosophy: instead of fighting the browser's limitations, create a better abstraction that works reliably across all scenarios.
 It's a lesson in how thoughtful architecture can transform a complex problem into an elegant solution.